/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Understanding the Typical Structure of a CLO

-Hypothetical illustration showing a generic single-B corporate capital structure and a generic CLO capital structure with typical pricing levels in the current market as of 9.30.2023.
+Hypothetical illustration showing a generic single-B corporate capital structure and a generic CLO capital structure with typical pricing levels in the current market as of 5.30.2025.

-CLOs are governed by a series of coverage tests to measure the adequacy of the collateral balance and of cash flows generated by the underlying bank loan collateral.
-One such test is an overcollateralization test (OC test), which ensures the principal value of the bank loan collateral pool exceeds the outstanding principal of the CLO debt tranches.
-If the bank loan collateral’s principal value declines below the OC test trigger value, cash that otherwise would have been distributed to the equity and junior CLO tranches will be used to instead pay down senior debt tranche investors.
-Another test computes interest coverage (IC test), which ensures the adequacy of cash collected from the bank loan collateral to pay CLO tranche interest.
-If collateral collections decline below the IC test trigger value, cash that otherwise would have been distributed to the equity and junior CLO tranches will be used instead to pay down senior debt tranche investors, in a manner similar to the OC test described earlier.
+CLOs are governed by a series of coverage tests that measure the adequacy of the collateral balance and the cash flows generated by the underlying bank loans.
+One such test is an overcollateralization test (OC test), which ensures the principal value of the loan pool exceeds the outstanding principal of the CLO debt tranches.
+If the collateral’s principal value falls below the OC test trigger, cash that would have gone to the equity and junior tranches is instead redirected to pay down senior debt.
+Another test computes interest coverage (IC test), which ensures sufficient interest income to cover CLO tranche payments.
+If interest collections decline below the IC test trigger, cash is similarly diverted from equity and junior tranches to senior debt tranche investors.

 Structural Protections of CLOs